wqeqwqeq/Sublime_Teradata_Plugin/README.md

 #### Debug & troubleshooting
 For most of time, if you don't see sublime return anything back, a relaunch will fix the problem.

 If still sublime does not return anything back, open _teradata sql assistant_ and run the same query, see if it doesn't return anything as well.
-If it doesn't, try to restart vpn.
-And if you see result return from teradata SQL server, but not from sublime after relaunch and restart vpn, re-download this repo, maybe the bug is fixed in newest commit.
+If you see result return from teradata SQL server, but not from sublime after relaunch, re-download this repo, maybe the bug is fixed in newest commit.

 If relaunch, restart, redownload all failed, congratulation, you spot a new bug!
 Contact [Stanley](mailto:wqeqsada2131@gmail.com?subject=[Sublime_Teradata_Plugin]%20%20Bug%20Report%20)!